-matter warrants a reprimand or public censure.
+Generally, absent aggravating factors, a first instance of neglect of a single client matter warrants a reprimand or public censure.
 See, e.g., In re Schlemmer, 870 A.2d 76, 82 (D.C.
 2005) (Board reprimand); In re Bland, 714 A.2d 787, 788 (D.C.
 1988) (public censure).
-But in cases where there are aggravating factors or the respondent has a prior disciplinary history, a 30-day suspension has been imposed.
+But in cases where there are aggravating factors or the respondent has a prior disciplinary history, a 30-day suspension has severally been imposed.
 See, e.g., In re Mance, 869 A.2d 339, 341 (D.C.
-2005) (30-day suspension stayed in favor of probation for neglect stemming from systemic case disorganization); In re Ontell, 593 A.2d 1038 (D.C.
+2005) (30-day suspension stayed in favor of probation for neglect stemming from systematic case disorganization); In re Ontell, 593 A.2d 1038 (D.C.
 1991) (30-days for neglect in two client matters although candid with Board and clients).
 We have imposed greater punishment in neglect cases where there were significant aggravating factors - such as deliberate dishonesty, a pattern of neglect, or an extensive disciplinary history.
 See, e.g., In re Schneider, 951 A.2d 798, 799 (D.C.
 2008) (disbarred for neglecting client matter, misrepresenting case status to client, and paying client out of personal funds); In re Outlaw, 917 A.2d 684 (D.C.
 2007) (60-day suspension where attorney lied to client about claim after allowing statute of limitations to lapse and did not accept responsibility); In re Steinberg, 878 A.2d 496, 497 (D.C.
-2005) (Sixty days for neglect where attorney had three prior 30-day suspensions); In re Drew, 693 A.2d 1127 (D.C.
-1997) (Sixty days for neglecting two cases with a disciplinary record of three informal admonitions); In re Chisholm, 679 A.2d 495 (D.C.
-1996) (6-month suspension for protracted and continuing dishonesty in neglect matter); In re Fogel, 422 A.2d 966 (D.C.
-1980) (one-year and a day suspension where respondent was deliberately dishonest with Bar Counsel and in his hearing testimony).
+2005) (60-days for neglect where attorney had three prior 30-day suspensions); In re Drew, 693 A.2d 1127 (D.C.
+1997) (60-days for neglecting 2 cases with a disciplinary record of 3 informal admonitions); In re Chisholdm, 679 A.2d 495 (D.C.
+1996) (6month suspension for protracted and continuing dishonesty in neglect matter); In re Fogel, 422 A.2d 966 (D.C.
+1980) (one-year and a day suspension where respondent was deliberately dishonest with

+Bar Counsel and in his hearing testimony).

 In deciding on an appropriate sanction for Chapman's misconduct, the Board looked to and relied primarily on our opinion in In re Spaulding, supra.
 Spaulding like Chapman had neglected to conduct discovery in a federal employment case and as a result the case was dismissed.
-Spaulding did not immediately advise his client that the case had been dismissed.
+Like Chapman, Spaulding did not immediately advise his client that the case had been dismissed.
 See In re Spaulding, BDN 338-91, Bd.
-Rpt. at 11.
+Rpt. at 11 (July 12, 1993).
 It was not until after the reviewing court had affirmed the trial court's decision that Spaulding informed his client about the status of the case.
 Thereafter, Spaulding misrepresented to his client that the case had been alive up until that point.
 Id.
 In that case, we adopted the Board's recommended sanction, a 30-day suspension stayed in favor of one year probation.
-We based our sanction decision on the nature of the violations, the fact that Spaulding only had a minor disciplinary history and the fact that he was candid and contrite throughout his disciplinary proceeding.
+We based our sanction decision on the nature of the violations , the fact that Spaulding only had a minor disciplinary history and the fact that he was candid and contrite throughout his disciplinary proceeding.
 Id.